 By the way, the version I used had no built-in 6GHz driver for the Intel AX210 Wi-Fi 6E chip — the chip will work but still as a dual-band.

-But even before then, Windows 11 has enough to offer a better user experience.
-Truth be told, after some 10 days of trying it out, I didn’t want to go back to Windows 10.
+That said, so far, Windows 11 has enough to offer a better user experience.
+Truth be told, after some extended time with it, I didn’t want to go back to Windows 10 anymore.

 Windows 11 sure is exciting news.
 It seems to be a more streamlined, faster, and more secure operating system, among other things.